energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 Any EAC volumes that are in an active ask (posted for sale) are locked so that they can be sent to a buyer once a match is made.
 A user can cancel an ask, and *then* withdraw those volumes from the exchange, but the ask must be cancelled first.

 Organizations can define any blockchain address to release the tokens to their withdrawal requests.
 In the user interface, this is known as the [Blockchain Account Address](../user-guide-reg-onboarding.md#organization-blockchain-account-address).
-If successful, the EAC tokens are transferred from the Exchange's [hot wallet](../user-guide-glossary.md#hot-wallet) to this blockchain address.
+If successful, the EAC tokens are transferred from the [Exchange wallet](../user-guide-glossary.md#exchange-wallet) to this blockchain address.
 The EAC is now no longer in the custody of the Exchange operator but is owned by the user on-chain.
 The same EACs now would have to be re-deposited to be traded on the Exchange again.

 In the application, withdrawals are initiated from the [WithdrawalRequestedEventHandler](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/withdrawal-processor/withdrawal-requested-event.handler.ts) and [ClaimRequestedEventHandler](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/withdrawal-processor/claim-requested-event.handler.ts).
 Both of these even handlers are triggered from events in the [Exchange module's transfer service](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/transfer/transfer.service.ts) (WithdrawalRequestedEvent and ClaimRequestedEvent).

-The Withdrawal Processor Service sets the wallet using the Exchange Wallet private key. **This is the private key for the Exchange's [hot wallet](../user-guide-glossary.md#hot-wallet)**.
+The Withdrawal Processor Service sets the wallet using the Exchange Wallet private key. **This is the private key for the [Exchange wallet](../user-guide-glossary.md#exchange-wallet)**.
 The wallet is set as the active user in the Blockchain Properties object:

 ```
 const walletPrivateKey = this.configService.get<string>('EXCHANGE_WALLET_PRIV');